yashgoel75/yashgoel75/README.md

 I'm an undergraduate student pursuing B.Tech in **Artificial Intelligence and Machine Learning** at VIPS-TC.
 I’m love building clean, reliable, and human-friendly digital products — with a strong focus on design, performance, and real-world impact.

+---

+👨‍💻 Founder of **Cleit** — the official, college-recognized platform of the Career Development Centre (CDC) at VIPS-TC, adopted for managing placements, internships, and career opportunities, with 200+ student registrations within days of launch.

+---

 Currently working on:
 - Building scalable full-stack Web3 applications
 - Diving deeper into blockchain infrastructure & smart contracts